Persephone/game/README.md

 > upt install worldengine/wowengine-game

-if you want to test the compiling, just run from the same folder ( it compiles only libraries for now since wowengine cmakes must be rewritten ) :
+if you want to test the compiling, just run from the same folder

 > mkdir build
 > cd build
+> cmake ../upt-modules/worldengine/src/game/3.3.5a
+> make

+To compile you need the requirements specified in trinitycore project: http://collab.kpsn.org/display/tc/TrinityCore+Requirements

+You can also compile only core libraries using these commands from root folder:

+> mkdir build
+> cd build
 > cmake ../upt-modules/trinitycore/src/project
 > make

-To compile you need the requirements specified in trinitycore project: http://collab.kpsn.org/display/tc/TrinityCore+Requirements